dybiszb/CNNBinaryClassifier/docs/index.md

 </table>

 Set of results for images depicting circles that should be obvious for the classifier to classify.
-Network handles well the task.
+Network handles the task well.

 <table>
 <tr>